 The papers and notes will be published in the same shape that the authors send them.
 No further editing or corrections will be done, though they can be suggested in the reviewing process.
 As it will be understood, the organization cannot publish papers with a poor writing, misspellings, or those that are not conformed to these editorial instructions.
 Authors are responsible for the translation and style correction management and costs.

-Papers must be original and should have not more than 20.000 characters in the case of theoretical and completed research papers, and not more than 10.000 characters in the case of projects, experiences and short papers.
+Papers must be original and should have not more than 8.000 words in the case of theoretical and completed research papers, and not more than 4.000 words in the case of projects, experiences and short papers.
 Exceptionally, if very good reasons exist, this number of pages can be discussed with the organizing committe.

 Authors must include a page apart with the name, position, organization, address, telephone, fax and email of every author of the paper.

 The articles must be uploaded to the web sites of the journals Scire (papers related to knowledge representation and knowledge organization) and Ibersid (the rest ot them).
 They must be preceded by titles, informative abstracts and keywords in English and Spanish, and include the graphics and tables into the text in their proper place.
 Use the Ibersid template or the Scire template for layout, depending on the subject of your paper.

 All the chapters, including notes, references and appendixes must be sequentially numbered with the format “1.1. “, “1.2. “, “1.2.1. ” and following.
 Do not number abstracts, notes, acknowledgements and references.
 Do not use a range of titles higher than four levels.

 Do not include in the text body repetitive statistical data or lists.
 Use tables or appendixes for this purpose.

 It is of common understanding of the authors that the editor is entitled by the author to make small changes of style and layout to adequate the paper to the journal.